How to Improve Emotional Intelligence

 - For instance, some people don’t have the language for emotions.
 They are often unaware of their emotions.
 But upon seeking therapy and coaching on emotional intelligence, they show up as highly anxious.
 Hence, they either make very emotional decisions or respond to situations without the emotional components.

-- On the other side of the coin, some people are highly emotional and tend to be reactive.
+- On the flip side, some people are highly emotional and tend to be reactive.
 They tend to lash out or make emotional decisions without fully understanding the whole picture.
 Because of these emotionally charged reactions, they may be unable to identify how they really think and feel.

 It’s important to know and acknowledge that not all feelings are helpful, healthy, productive, or even worth listening to.